nrwl/nx-workshop/docs/lab13/LAB.md

 5. We also need to add `scope` tag to it.
 We can use the `directory` value for this.

+6. Before testing your changes, remember to commit them, in case you need to revert locally generated files again.

 4. Invoke your schematic and test if the above requirements work
     - Let's give it the name `notifications`
     - Select `api` as the directory